Don't be scared off!

 Background

-There are two ways to search in the census – by name and by address.
+There are two ways to search in the census – by name and by address/location.
 Searching by name is the easier way to go, but it is not always possible.
 For one thing, the name might have been so poorly written that it was transcribed incorrectly when the name index was created.
 For another, there might not be a name index.
-In the case of the 1940 census, there will be no name index available on opening day – April 1, 2012 (although commercial websites will undoubtedly begin producing such an index after the census opens).
+In the case of the 1940 census, there probably will be no name index available on opening day – April 2, 2012 (although groups will undoubtedly begin producing such an index after the census opens).

-That means the only way that the 1940 census can be searched initially is by address.
-Unfortunately the census is not organized by address but rather by something called an Enumeration District (ED).
-If you don’t know the ED, you cannot access the census.
-So we need some aid for converting addresses to EDs.
+That means the only way that the 1940 census can be searched initially is by address or location.
+Unfortunately the census is organized by by something called an Enumeration District (ED).
+If you don’t know the ED, you cannot easily access the census.
+So we need some aid for converting addresses/locations to EDs.

 One-Step Census ED Utilities

-If you go to the One-Step website and look in the US Census section, you’ll see a tool called 1910-1940 Census ED Finder.
-This tool allows you to enter an address, and it will tell you which 1910 or 1930 ED that address is located in.
-The current project is to extend that tool to include 1940 EDs as well.
+If you go to the One-Step website and look in the US Census section, you’ll see a tool called 1900-1940 Census ED Finder.
+This tool allows you to enter an address, and it will tell you which 1900, 1910, 1930, or 1940 ED that address is located in.
+The current project is to add more 1940 cities to that tool.

 Materials